edgarroman/zappa-django-guide/docs/walk_database.md

 We'll just focus on the RDS case for this walkthough.
 In fact we'll go through the walkthough using PostGreSQL.

-So zip on over to (Creating an RDS Database)[aws_database.md] and set up one.
+So zip on over to [Creating an RDS Database](aws_database.md) and set up one.
 You should record some key information we'll need here:

 * The subnets (there should be at least two) in which we can access the database
 * The endpoint (hostname) of the database and the port